Tips To Get Paid Faster

 - Business Name: State your business or trading name and whom the payment is going to.
 Incorporating your business logo will help your invoice stand out.

 - Australian Business Number (ABN): Not including an ABN on your invoices could mean 49% of any payment made to you can be withheld by the Australian Tax Office.
-Register your ABN here, or see if you’re exempt from requiring one.
+Register your ABN here.

 - Contact Details: Make sure your most up to date phone, address and email are listed to avoid time consuming searching.